 Visit an aquarium, planetarium, and natural history museum—all under one living roof.

-The result—a sensation often described as flying—can be felt throughout a wide range of programming, from traditional star shows and special films like Dark Universe, to live broadcasts from Academy scientists in the field, to films that explore the fragile ecosystems on planet Earth.
+The result—a sensation often described as flying—can be felt throughout a wide range of programming, from traditional star shows and special films, to live broadcasts from Academy scientists in the field, to films that explore the fragile ecosystems on planet Earth.
 Tickets to Morrison Planetarium shows are included in the price of admission.
 To get yours, just stop by the Planetarium kiosk when you arrive.

 Mimicking the tilt of planet Earth, the frame of the dome—composed of 100 percent recycled steel—supports a NanoSeam projection screen that seems to disappear when lit, creating a true-to-life recreation of luminous, faraway space and skies.